February 2025

 MARKET COMMENTARY

-Daily and weekly moving average technical indicators of ATI prices indicated strong buying market conditions during the month.
-Technical oscillators indicated positive buying market conditions last month.
-Historical volatility indicated that the price from the prior month’s close could range between $3,777 to $4,809 ($1,032) in the next 32 days.
-Weekly support ($3,885 to $3,974) or resistance ($4,403 to $4,594) areas could be considered by investors or traders in planning their entries or exits based on their trading strategies.
+Daily and weekly moving average technical indicators of ATI prices indicated very strong buying market conditions during the month.
+Technical oscillators indicated weak to neutral market conditions last month.
+Using historical volatility, the price from the prior month’s close could range between $4,038 and $4,871 ($833) in the next 32 days.
+Investors or traders could consider weekly support ($4,126to $4,287) or monthly resistance ($4,725 to $5,156) areas when planning their entries or exits based on their trading strategies.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)